 Former Attorney General Eric Holder talks with House Democrats about redistricting

 House Democrats convened a virtual call Wednesday amid an escalating national redistricting controversy that could have widespread implications on next year's midterm elections.
 The call, hosted by the Democratic Congressional Campaign Committee, featured former Attorney General Eric Holder, chair of the National Democratic Redistricting Committee.
-House Minority Leader Rep. Hakeem Jeffries of New York was also on the call.
+House Minority Leader Hakeem Jeffries and DCCC Chair Suzan DelBene were also on the call.

 Texas has become ground zero in the redistricting battle after Texas GOP Gov. Greg Abbott called a special session of the state Legislature last month to consider a new congressional map that would net a five-seat Republican majority.
 The Texas Senate passed the map Tuesday in a 19-2 vote, with many Democratic lawmakers walking out in protest.
 Texas House Democrats fled the state to deny Republicans a quorum in their chamber, but Abbott has vowed to call another special session if they do not return before the Legislature adjourns at the end of the week.